sheepolata/WorldInConflictSim/README.md

 ### 12/04/2021

+Added 4 races (Humans, Elves, Dwarves and Halflings).
+Each race have preferred and hated location archetype.
+The birth rate of a race in their preferred location is increased, and the death rate in their hated locations is increased.

+Changed the frequency of pop update and randomness_of_life update without changing their values.

 Added Forest location archetype and did some balancing

 All communities now start with 100 pop (instead of a random percentage of max pop).